Home Is Down’s Syndrome a Learning Disability? A person with

 In some cases, the cause for a learning disability is unknown.

 Some people with a learning disability will lead a rich and independent life in their community, whilst others with more complex support needs may never be able to live a fully independent life.

-Whilst many people with learning disabilities can live independently, others may need round-the-clock care and assistance with tasks that involve co-ordination, communication or handling money, for example.
+Whilst many people with learning disabilities can live independently, others may need support worker and assistance with tasks that involve co-ordination, communication or handling money, for example.